hediet/vscode-hediet-power-tools/README.md

 -   Auto Completion
 -   Error Highlighting
 -   Go To Definition
--

 Internally, for a `xyz` code block, the extension creates a hidden `.xyz` document and forwards these language service requests to that document.
 Positions are translated accordingly.
+This feature is still experimental and might be moved to its own extension in the future.

 <br clear="right"/>

-_Use `"hediet-power-tools.markdownCodeBlockLanguageService.enabled": true` to disable this feature._
+_Use `"hediet-power-tools.markdownCodeBlockLanguageService.enabled": true` to enable this feature._

 ---